jyostna9999/faqbotLaravel/README.md

-## Setup the fabot project by Laravel
+## Setup the faqbot project by Laravel

  Step 1: Open any project  VCS  Checkout from Version Control Git